mcavdar/nosin/README.md

-#  Reference Browser
+#  nosin

 [![Task Status](https://github.taskcluster.net/v1/repository/mozilla-mobile/nosin/master/badge.svg)](https://github.taskcluster.net/v1/repository/mozilla-mobile/nosin/master/latest)

 A web browser reference implementation using [Mozilla Android Components](https://github.com/mozilla-mobile/android-components).

-*The Reference Browser is not a product intended to ship to end users.
+*The nosin is not a product intended to ship to end users.
 Instead it is a Technology Preview for many new mobile components that multiple teams at Mozilla are currently working on*

 It includes the Mozilla Web Platform via GeckoView, a new modern Firefox Accounts and Cloud Sync implementation and the new "Glean" telemetry library.
 All these components will be foundational for Mozilla's existing and upcoming Android products.

-The Reference Browser can also be a starting point for your own new browser-like applications.
+The nosin can also be a starting point for your own new browser-like applications.
 It depends heavily on the [Android Components](https://github.com/mozilla-mobile/android-components) project where most of the actual implementation lives.
 That project also includes many smaller sample applications.

 # Getting Involved